 In May 2014, the International Accounting Standards Board published IFRS 15 Revenue from Contracts with Customers.
-The new Standard contains comprehensive guidance for accounting for revenue and will replace existing requirements which are currently set out in a number of different Standards and Interpretations.
+IFRS 15 contains comprehensive guidance for accounting for revenue and will replace existing requirements which are currently set out in a number of Standards and Interpretations.

-IFRS 15 is fully converged with equivalent new US GAAP guidance and contains significantly more prescriptive and precise requirements in comparison with existing IFRS.
+IFRS 15 is fully converged with equivalent new US GAAP guidance (although, unlike IFRS, US GAAP does not permit adoption before 2017), and contains significantly more prescriptive and precise requirements in comparison with existing IFRS.
 This means that for many entities, the timing and profile of revenue recognition will change.
 In some areas the changes will be very significant and will require careful planning, including for commercial effects.